 Blue Moneywort or Lindernia Grandiflora, is native to the southeast, USA.
 Blue Moneywort or (Lindernia Grandiflora) is a lovely, low growing, dense ground cover that spreads across the ground with attractive, glossy- green, heart shaped foliage and pretty little lavender-blue flowers which contrast nicely!
-This pond plant is so pretty when planted at water's edge or at the base of larger, taller specimens, only growing 1 - 3" tall.
+This pond plant is so pretty when planted at water's edge or at the base of larger, taller specimens, only growing 1 - 3 inches tall.
 Blue Moneywort looks lovely spilling out of hanging baskets with violet-blue blooms, spring through summer.
 A pretty little perennial pond plant to dress up your water garden!
 Lovely for bog areas or moist soil in your terrestrial garden as well.

 Height 1 - 3 inches tall